wilcoxeg/fgd_learnability/README.md

 --- • `analysis.Rmd` reads in `combined_results.csv` and produces plots plus statistical analysis.
 N.B.: Right now it only does `basic` and `unboundedness`.

+Currently, the `analysis.Rmd` script reads in a `.csv` file that was compiled elsewhere.
+I plan on adding the by-model results and a script that combines them shortly, at which point the whole pipeline should be reproducable from this repo.

 --- • `template_to_csv.py` takes in the template test suite files from `data/test_suites` and produces the `test_sents.txt` and `test_items.txt` files.

 • `/images/` contains paper figures, both bar-charts of model behavior in critical regions and region-by-region plots of model behavior across the whole sentence (`*region.png`)